 Contracts FAQ 16

-Can municipalities in Wisconsin enter into design/build public construction contracts?
+Can Wisconsin municipalities enter into design/build public construction contracts?